Moonsong-Labs/ai-nexus/src/orchestrator/memory/team.md

 - This agent uses the existing requirements and tries to create an well architectured design for it.
 - MUST delegate to it when a design decision needs to be made, updated, or requires further exploration.

+## Task Manager
+- MUST use `Delegate` tool with `to` set to `task_manager` and the content set to `content`.
+- This agent uses the existing architecture documents and creates a set of files which define the tasks that compose the project execution.
+- MUST delegate to it when an architecture design is done and tasks must be created.

 ## Coder
 - MUST use `Delegate` tool with `to` set to `coder` and the content set to `content`.
 - This agent uses the existing requirements and design and writes code for it.